Prioritizing Progress: PRPS Advocates for Legislative Action to Enhance Parks and Recreation in Pennsylvania

 Preschool Recreation and Childcare Facility Certification

-The PA Department of Human Services regulations for childcare center facilities extend to public preschool recreation programs.
+The PA Department of Human Services regulations for childcare center facilities now extend by interpretation to public preschool recreation programs.
+The agency’s actions have forced some municipal preschool programs to close, while others operate under threat of fines or cease and desist orders.
 Recreation professionals already meet the safety and child protection regulations that the law requires.
 Yet other aspects of facility certification requirements do not distinguish between a for-profit childcare center and a public recreation program.
-PRPS supports a bill that would amend the Human Services Code to exempt public preschool programs from certification requirements as preschool child day care center facilities.

 Heritage Areas and Historic Preservation

-Enhance funding for historic preservation to take advantage of Pennsylvania’s significant historical assets for recreation and tourism related benefits.
+Funding for heritage areas and historic preservation has not increased for nearly 20 years.
+PRPS favors a boost in funding to better leverage Pennsylvania’s significant historical assets for recreation and tourism related benefits.

 Federal Legislative Priorities